uhaciogullari/uhaciogullari.github.io/_posts/2018-03-12-poor-man-s-nuget-feed.md

 image: nuget5.png
 ---

-Lately I have been writing .NET Core APIs on Windows and testing it in Ubuntu because one of the dependencies fails to work on Windows.
+Lately I have been writing .NET Core APIs on Windows and testing them in Ubuntu because one of the dependencies fails to work on Windows.
 These APIs use a library for some shared functionality and I had to make them available also in the Ubuntu VM.
 Using a local folder as a feed will not work and copying every version manually is a lot of work.
 Also, there are no free NuGet feeds available that we can use.
 I decided to use a Git repository to share the feed since there are a few free providers.

 ![Project folders][1]